Create AI videos with 240+ avatars in 160+ languages.

-1. Training video script template
+1. Training video

 When to use training videos:

-When to use onboarding/orientation videos:
+When to use interactive quiz videos:

-4. Product demo video script template
+3. Product demo video

 When to use product demo videos: